Amazon's Prime Day shatters sales record -- again

 Looking to present itself as a benevolent force in retail, Amazon on Wednesday pointed to Prime Day's positive influence for small businesses and entrepreneurs, which were able to sell more goods through the sale.

 The company said the best-selling product on Tuesday was the Echo Dot smart speaker, which went on sale for $35, down from $50.
-Amazon offered several more superlatives, saying Prime Day resulted in the biggest sale of Amazon devices and over 50 percent more Prime members made a purchase on Prime Day this year than the year before.
-Also, 3.5 million toys were purchases worldwide.
+Amazon offered several more superlatives, saying that Prime Day resulted in the biggest sale of Amazon devices and that over 50 percent more Prime members made a purchase on Prime Day this year than the year before.
+In addition, 3.5 million toys were bought worldwide.

 The sale also appeared to go more smoothly than in years past, with fewer complaints about crummy sales and low inventories on social media, and no major computer glitches to annoy customers.